-An easy, traditional recipe for mulled wine.
-It’s a perfect, warm cocktail for cozy winter days and holiday parties.
+A traditional recipe for easy mulled wine, also known as glühwein.
+It’s a perfect, warm spiced wine for cozy winter days and holiday parties.

 For those of you who are fans of deep wine flavors, mulled wine offers the perfect blend of sweet, spicy, and oaky.
 Even if you’re not usually a red wine drinker, mulled wine can bring you around to its relaxing, full-bodied world.
 It’s almost like a warm version of sangria but filled with winter spices like cinnamon and cloves.